 Microcredit loans are provided to impoverished borrowers who typically lack collateral, steady employment and a verifiable credit history.
 It is designed not only to support entrepreneurship and alleviate poverty, but also in many cases to empower women and by extension uplift entire communities.

-Funding and helping oversee the construction of homes to provide much needed shelter to citizens in the town of Rancheria in north western Nicaragua.
+Funding and helping oversee the construction of homes to provide much needed shelter to the residents in the town of Rancherias in north western Nicaragua.

 Other Projects Include:

 - Distribute clothing and Christmas gifts to the people of Nogales, Mexico, in partnership another local Rotary club.

 - Provide clean water to a village in Tanzania.